 We then performed survival analysis 44 in order to evaluate time to pathology development.
 Age to amyloid positivity, age to tau positivity, and age to CDR conversion were stratified for the three latent clusters.
 In addition to survival analysis, we applied GAMMs to biomarkers of AT(N) pathology.

 Thirteen of 93 participants converted to amyloid positive during study enrollment (a further 15 participants were amyloid positive prior to enrollment).
 Survival analysis showed a clear separation in age at amyloid positivity (CSF Aβ42/Aβ40 < 0.0673) 45) across clusters (Figure 2a).
 The majority of AD Biomarker Positive participants were amyloid positive before age 65 years old.
 GAMM modeling shows that the AD Biomarker Positive participants were, on average, CSF Aβ42/Aβ40 positive at time of enrollment (Figure 3) 38,51.
-AD Biomarker Positive individuals were also CSF pTau positive (CSF pTau181 > 42.5 ug/mL) around 65 years old 45.
+AD Biomarker Positive individuals were also CSF pTau positive (CSF pTau181 > 42.5 ug/mL) very early (Age 48.0, 95% Confidence Interval (CI): 43.6, 53.3) 45.
 Twenty of 89 participants converted to CSF pTau positive during study enrollment, with 19 additional participants evaluated as CSF pTau positive prior to enrollment.
 Similar results were also seen when using PET – AV1451.
 Relatively few participants converted to CDR > 0; however, the majority of the AD Biomarker Positive cluster developed clinical symptoms by their late 70’s (Figure 2c).

 The majority of Intermediate AD Biomarker participants did not become amyloid positive by CSF Aβ42/Aβ40 until around 75 years old, based on survival analysis.
 The difference in time to amyloid positivity by cluster is statistically significant (Cox proportional hazard test, p < 0.001).
 GAMM modeling aligns with this observation.
-Interestingly, positivity as defined by CSF pTau 45 occurred prior to amyloid positivity as defined by CSF Aβ42/Aβ40 for the Intermediate AD Biomarkers cohort (Figure 2b).
+Interestingly, positivity as defined by CSF pTau 45 (Age 63.1, 95% CI: 46.3, 68.4) occurred prior to amyloid positivity as defined by CSF Aβ42/Aβ40 (Age 70.1, 95% CI: 72.3, 75.4) for the Intermediate AD Biomarkers cohort (Figure 2b).
 This ordering does not align with the proposed AT(N) hypothesis.
 For both the Intermediate and AD Biomarker Positive cohorts, clinical symptoms occurred after pathology developed, consistent with the AT(N) hypothesis 54.
 There were no observable differences in tauopathy as measured by PET-AV1451 between the Intermediate AD Biomarkers and AD Biomarker Negative cohort; however, the data was relatively sparse.
-There are no observable differences in any of the measures of neurodegeneration (cortical thickness, WMH volume, and CSF NfL) across the three clusters of participants.
+There are no observable differences in cortical thickness or WMH volumeacross the three clusters of participants; however, AD Biomarker Positive and Intermediate AD Biomarkers cohorts have significantly higher NfL levels than the AD Biomarker Negative cohort (AD Biomarker Positive NfL levels are significantly higher than the AD Biomarker Negative cohort for ages 45.4 – 86.0; AD Intermediate Biomarkers NfL levels are significantly higher than the AD Biomarker Negative cohort for ages 52.4 – 81.6).

 Predicting Identified Clusters via the Proteome

 We attempted to classify individuals as members of one of the three latent clusters using only proteomics data.
 No additional covariates (e.g. age, sex, APOE genotype) were included in the initial analysis.
-For each pair of latent clusters, we applied Pelora 55 twice: once to the entire set and once using cross validation.
-We evaluated and reported the proteins identified when we applied Pelora to the entire cohort.
-We also applied 10-fold cross validation in order to evaluate the generalizability of the classifications; the AUC associated with both model runs were subsequently reported.
-We repeated the analysis after including clinical values of age alone, sex alone, and both age and sex in accordance with the methods outlined 55.
-Our results remained robust after introduction of these covariates.
+For each pair of latent clusters, we applied Pelora 55.
+We repeated the analysis after including clinical values of both age and sex in accordance with the methods outlined 55.
+The results relying on the proteome alone outperformed the models that included age and sex, although not significantly (Supplemental Table 1).